seanedwards/cfer/README.md

 Read about Cfer [here](http://tilmonedwards.com/2015/07/28/cfer.html).

-## Production Usage
+## Support

-Cfer is pre-1.0 software.
+Cfer is pre-1.0 software, and may contain bugs or incomplete features.
 Please see the [license](LICENSE.txt) for disclaimers.

 If you would like support or guidance on Cfer, or CloudFormation in general, I offer DevOps consulting services.
-Please contact me at stedwards87+cfer@gmail.com and I will be happy to discuss how I can help.
+Please [Contact BitLancer](http://www.bitlancer.com/contact-us/) and we'll be happy to discuss your needs.

 ## Installation